ncatlab/nlab-content/pages/9/2/4/0/10429/content.md

 [[!redirects topological state of matter]]
 ## Idea

- A phase of matter which is, at long distance and low energy, described by a [[topological quantum field theory]]; (by definition) invariant under any small smooth deformations of space-time.
+A phase of matter which is, at long distance and low energy, described by a [[topological quantum field theory]].
+It has universal properties that are (by definition) invariant under any small smooth deformations of space-time.
 The ground state is typically degenerate and the excitations typically have fractional or non-Abelian statistics (for reasonably nontrivial theories).
+At microscopic level, topological order corresponds to patterns of long-range entanglement in the ground state.

 Examples: [[quantum Hall effect]], [[quantum spin liquid]]